Palacios, Texas: Education

 Palacios and neighboring areas are served by the Palacios Independent School District.
 The school district includes Central Elementary, East Side Elementary, Palacios Junior High School, and Palacios High School (the junior high school and high school reside on the same campus grounds).

 The designated community college for Palacios ISD is Wharton County Junior College.

+The City by the Sea Museum offers educational programming.

 Media

 Palacios is home to the Palacios Beacon, a weekly newspaper established in 1907.

 Infrastructure

 Transportation

 The city is accessed by Texas State Highway 35 and served by the Palacios Municipal Airport.
 The Palacios Channel connects the Port of Palacios to the Gulf Intracoastal Waterway.
 Greyhound Lines offers direct bus service from Palacios to Houston, Corpus Christi, and the Rio Grande Valley.